lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
+        text: >
-        text: "**Visit Wenhai Wetland Nature Reserve with a local conservationist:**\_Explore\nthe pristine Wenhai Wetland Nature Reserve alongside a knowledgeable local\nconservationist.
-Learn about the delicate alpine wetland ecosystem, observe\nunique birds and flowers native to this environment, and gain insights into\nconservation efforts in this biodiversity hotspot, experiencing nature\nfirsthand. \n\n\n\n\n\n\n\n"
+          Explore the pristine **Wenhai Wetland Nature Reserve** alongside a knowledgeable local

+          conservationist.
+Learn about the delicate alpine wetland ecosystem, observe

+          unique birds and flowers native to this environment, and gain insights into

+          conservation efforts in this biodiversity hotspot, experiencing nature

+          firsthand.
         image:
           type: ImageBlock
           url: /images/Icon2.jpg